ayoisaiah/focus/README.md

 **Note**
 - Sessions that cross over to a new day will count towards that day's sessions.
-- A session with an empty end date indicates that the process was intin such a way that a graceful shutdown was not possible.
+- A session with an empty end date indicates that the process was ended such a way that a graceful shutdown was not possible.

 ### ✒ Editing sessions